 In Neo Cab, you play as a Lina, a rideshare driver navigating a future city.
 As she picks up passengers and converses with them, she has a biofeedback device that tells her how she’s feeling throughout.
 But when her friend goes missing, talking to passengers is all that she has.

-When we ask writer Paula Rogers to describe her game Neo Cab, she uses an interesting turn of phrase: “emotional survival.”
-In many videogames, your health and resources are limited or are the currency you use to navigate your world.
+When we ask writer Paula Rogers to describe Neo Cab, she uses an interesting turn of phrase: “emotional survival.”
+In many video games, your health and resources are limited or are the currency you use to navigate your world.
 But for Rogers, it was more interesting to explore the interior life of the characters that she and her team breathed to life.

 We spoke to Paula in her Austin home about writing science fiction for the first time, harnessing the conflicts in the gig economy, and what makes a good ending.

 How did you get involved with writing for Neo Cab?
-I know you have a background in writing with KQED, and Salon, and NPR, and adding games to the mix is really cool.
-So how did you make that jump over into writing for a game?
+You have a background in writing with KQED, and Salon, and NPR—how did you make that jump over into writing for a game?

 I have been a writer for almost 15 years now and dabbled in a lot of different things.
 I moved to Austin to get my master’s degree at UT in screenwriting.
 I had a lot of experience with writing and different formats, and narrative as well.
 That really helped me with dialogue, and I really learned about that approach to storytelling.
 I was working in screenwriting stuff, doing freelance writing, and a friend of mine from art school, Vincent Perea, was the art director on the game.